 Learn more: Jobs to Pay for College

-There are other options aside from community college to help you gain an education or launch your career.
-Consider these alternative options that may be available in your state.
+There are other options, aside from community college, to help you gain an education or launch your career that typically don't cost as much as a four-year college or university.

 Whether you want to earn your two-year degree or your four-year degree, there are a number of options available online.
 As with community colleges, online colleges tend to cost less and offer more flexible scheduling.
 The demand for online learning continues to rise, which means many renowned institutions now offer degree programs online, so you can earn your degree from a top-notch school without having to relocate.